 Like most good, sustainable deals, this is beneficial to both parties.
 Thailand is trying to promote the country as a wellness and medical tourism destination and they like the fact that foreigners bring in capital that they’re willing to spend.
 Having all those deposits sitting in Thai banks is a big help to the domestic banking system as well of course.
 The interesting part of this is that Asian countries are starting to compete for this business, which created a big rush of expats when Latin American ones started doing then more than a decade ago.

 “If you do your research and stay within the boundaries of the law, you’re not going to run into any trouble,” Robert says.
 “If you’re 50 or over, it’s really easy.
 You get six months by applying at home, then you extend it after you get here and you’re set.
 You just fill out the paperwork, show income, show you have a place to stay, and you’re done.
-It’s actually easier than many other places I’ve lived.
-In most countries though this is true.
-If you find out what the real laws are and you follow them, you will be fine.”
+It’s actually easier to live in Thailand than many other places I’ve lived.
+In most countries though, if you find out what the real laws are and you follow them, you will be fine.”

 Readers who have bought into the Committed or All In packages of A Better Life for Half the Price have access to the audio interview I did with Thai resident Robert Holloway, along with other expat interviews from multiple countries.
 See more on the living abroad packages page.